mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 In the Portfolio Management app, the term "Project" represents a business objective or strategic goal, and could span across multiple apps.
 A project can be related to  multiple apps or just one small part of a big app.
 For progress tracking, we recommend you to break down an app into smaller projects whenever possible.

-The **Project Overview** page gives an overview of all the projects in this portfolio.
+The **Projects Overview** page gives an overview of all the projects in this portfolio.

 In the search box, you can search for a project by the project name.